wise-old-man/wise-old-man/.github/contributing/app-guide.md

 ## Installing Node.js

-The documentation is built with Next.js, which uses Node.js, a JavaScript backend framework.
+The app depend on Node.js, a JavaScript runtime built on Chrome's V8 Engine.

-You can download it here: https://nodejs.org/en/download/
+You can download it here: https://nodejs.org/en/download/.
+The project currently supports version 18.17+

 <br />